The Pickpocket in London

 - Ladies, use a handbag with a long strap and wear it diagonally across your torso.
 This will prevent anyone from grabbing your purse and running away with it.

 - If your bag zips, make sure that the zipper is in the front where you can see it.
-Never leave the opening of your purse behind you.
+Never leave the opening of your purse behind you (you can also use a nifty, anti-theft sling bag).

 - Avoid crowded areas as much as possible.
 People will bump into you so much that you won’t even notice if someone is trying to steal your wallet.